jaimetur/PhotoMigrator/help/4-google-takeout.md

 > [!NOTE]
 > Step 8 is disabled by default, and is only recommended if you want to save disk space and want to avoid having the same physical file in more than one folder (in case that the same file belongs to multiples Albums).
 >
+> Step 9 is disabled by default, and is only recommended if you want to save disk space and want to avoid having the same physical file, in more than one folder using a Symlink instead of several copies (in case that the same file belongs to multiples Albums).
+>
-> Step 10 is disabled by default, but it would be very usefull if you want to homogenize all your albums folders names (see Folder Rename Content Based Extra Feature).
+> Step 10 is disabled by default, but it is very usefull if you want to homogenize all your albums folders names cleaning the name and adding a preffix based on the date range of its content. [see Folder Rename Content Based Extra Feature](https://github.com/jaimetur/PhotoMigrator/blob/main/help/7-other-features.md#-folder-rename-content-based-extra-feature).
 >

 ### Output of Takeout Processing: